 As an Apple user at home, one of the big benefits of Apple TV is that it works seamlessly with all my Apple devices.
 I also really love the vast variety of TV shows, movies and other content I can get from the Apple TV device; when I search for a show, and it’s not on Netflix yet, it’s almost always found on Apple TV (for a price).

 If there are cons to Apple TV, it’s probably its more expensive initial cost; it’s substantially more expensive than its competitors, the Roku Streaming Stick or Google Chromecast.
 It’s also much larger and difficult to hide than other devices.

 How Apple TV compares

-As a tech writer, it may come as no surprise I own all three of the streaming devices mentioned here, but I use them each in different ways.
+As a tech writer, it may come as no surprise I own many streaming devices, but I use them each in different ways.
 Apple TV is my main go-to for home theatre streaming.
 I use a Roku Streaming Stick in my tiny kitchen TV, mainly to access Netflix while I’m making dinner.
 Why not Apple TV here?
 It’s the cost.
-While my TV choices are limited to what’s on Netflix (which is usually less current shows) it’s just fine for occasional viewing.
 I didn’t want to pay for a pricier Apple TV for something I would be paying half as much attention to, and watching half as often.
-I also have no need to AirPlay content to the kitchen TV, (Roku doesn’t allow AirPlay from Apple devices) so investing in another Apple device here wasn’t necessary.
+I also have no need to AirPlay content to the kitchen TV, so investing in another Apple device here wasn’t necessary.

-Similarly, Google Chromecast is at work in my office where I don’t need to AirPlay and only occasionally need to watch TV while working.
+Similarly, Chromecast with Google TV is at work in my office where I don’t need to AirPlay and only occasionally need to watch TV while working.